 Engagements in 2012 included Corpo in Cavalieri's La rappresentazione di anima at the Staatsoper Berlin as well as at Cité de la Musique in Paris, Licomede in Handel’s Deidemia at Theater an der Wien as well as in Braunschweig, Guglielmo in Così fan tutte at Opéra de Dijon, the title role in Don Giovanni in Copenhagen, Papageno in Die Zauberflöte in Stavanger, the title role in Grieg's Peer Gynt in London, Cologne, Essen and Dortmund, Bach’s St Matthew Passion with Akademie für Alte Musik Berlin in Brussels and Rheingau, Handel’s Messiah in Lisbon with the Gulbenkian Orchestra, and Haydn’s Die Schöpfung in Rennes with Orchestre de Bretagne, in Paris with Akademie für Alte Musik Berlin and in Oslo with the Norwegian Radio Orchestra.

-2013 has started with Malatesta in Don Pasquale at Norwegian National Opera, Minos in Handel's Arianna in Creta at Theater an der Wien, Bruckner's Mass in F minor with Orchestre de Paris, Bach's St John Passion in Paris with the Insula Orchestra, the title role in Grieg's Peer Gynt with Gothenburg Symphony Orchestra, Fauré's Requiem in Stockholm with the Swedish Chamber Orchestra and Mozart's Requiem in Oslo.
+2013 has so far included Malatesta in Don Pasquale at Norwegian National Opera, Minos in Handel's Arianna in Creta at Theater an der Wien, Bruckner's Mass in F minor with Orchestre de Paris, Bach's St John Passion in Paris with the Insula Orchestra, Mozart's Requiem in Seoul, Tokyo, Fukuoka, Nishinoniva and Tokorozawa with Orchestre des Champs-Elysées as well as in Versailles and Reims with the Insula Orchestra, Bach's Christmas Oratorio in Leipzig with the Gewandhaus Orchestra, the title role in Grieg's Peer Gynt with Gothenburg Symphony Orchestra, Haydn’s Die Schöpfung in Krakow with Capella Cracoviensis, Villotto in Haydn's La vera costanza in Cologne with Capella Augustina, the title role in Marx' Mose in Berlin with Kammersymphonie Berlin, Fauré's Requiem in Stockholm with the Swedish Chamber Orchestra, Beethoven's Symphony No. 9 in Oslo with Oslo Philharmonic Orchestra, Brahms' Ein Deutsches Requiem in Sandefjord and Tonsberg with the Norwegian Radio Orchestra as well as in Kristiansund with KK Festival Orchestra, and Mozart's Requiem in Oslo.
+He has also sung recitals in Berlin, Weimar, Volda and Oslo, with music by composers such Schumann, Britten, Mahler and Grieg.

 Johannes has recorded the title role in Don Giovanni, Telemann’s Brockes Passion, Haydn’s Die Schöpfung and Bach’s St Matthew Passion - all with René Jacobs, Haydn’s Applausus with Andreas Spering, Achilla in Giulio Cesare and Licaone in Handel’s Giove in Argo with Alan Curtis, David in Staale Kleiberg’s David and Bathsheba and a highly acclaimed CD with songs by Grieg.